zen-class/zen-class-devops-documentation/001 - Linux/AWK.md

 awk '/pattern/ { print $1 }' filename
 ```

-**Input Redirection:** AWK can read input from files or from the standard input.
+**20. Input Redirection:** AWK can read input from files or from the standard input.
 ```
 awk '{ print $1 }' < input.txt
 ```